 Garrett joined Watsi on August 2nd, 2015.
-Seven years ago, Garrett joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Garrett joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Garrett's most recent donation supported Wit, a curious four-year-old boy from Thailand, to fund hernia repair surgery.

 Garrett has funded healthcare for 70 patients in 13 countries.